 Getting your GC on board with modular

 More than one-third of contractors report their reason for not using prefab/modular in a project is either the owner didn’t ask for it, or the architect didn’t design for it – according to the Q1 Commercial Construction Index prepared by the US Chamber of Commerce and USG corporation.
 So, as an owner or developer interested in shaving months off your construction schedule and overcoming labor shortage hassles, remember to tell your architect and GC you intend to use prefab/modular.
 If need be, SurePods building experts can help them understand the process and how to be successful using prefab/modular.
+After all, there are plenty of successful prefab developments, seen through websites like Goldstar Buildings who offer a prefab garage of your choice.
+The aesthetic of these garages should be enough for anyone to agree that prefab is a great choice.

 While your GC might not feel comfortable factoring in time savings from modular (and therefore cost savings as general conditions), we can meet with you and them on the calculations, so that everyone understands the cost implications and financial benefits.
 We can also put your contractor in contact with other GCs who can discuss how once they get over the first hurdle of starting to build in a new way, it gets easier the second time.
 And, since we might already have done work in your geographic market, we can bring subs or contractors to the table that have modular experience and can help guide you through the first project.